 - acts in congruence with personal identity, ethical, spiritual, and moral values

-Students will create a shared sense of community and accept individual responsibility for the wellbeing of the community.
+Create a shared sense of community and accept individual responsibility for the well-being of the community.

 - understands roles of identity and spirituality in personal and group values and behaviors